SPIRITUAL DIRECTION with the saints

 3. Buy St. Francis de Sales' spiritual classic entitled Introduction to the Devout Life (if possible, try to get the one translated by John K. Ryan)

-Once again, I recommend that you typically read no more than one page per day -- and then when you get to the end, start this book all over again, too!
+Once again, I recommend that you typically read no more than one chapter per day, and if you cannot finish a chapter, then aim for between one and two pages per day -- and then when you get to the end, start this book all over again, too!
 The time goes by very quickly, and yet it's filled with very practical spiritual wisdom.
 If you don't currently have a spiritual director (and most people don’t), then this book is the next best thing.
 He covers every imaginable topic and writes in a very pleasant style.

-In fact, if you would like to have some company during your daily reading, then you are welcome to join me for “A Spiritual Journey with St. Francis de Sales.”
-August 21 is his birthday, and so this will be our start date.
-All you will need is his book — again, please get the one translated by John K. Ryan, because it reads as smoothly as a novel by Jane Austen or Charles Dickens.
+In fact, if you would like to have some company during your daily reading, then you are welcome to join me for comprehensive spiritual direction with St. Francis de Sales.
+August 21 is his birthday, and after making a memorable pilgrimage to Annecy, France (where he lived) and nearby Thorens-Glière (where he was born), I decided to make this the official start date.
+All we need is his book — again, please get the one translated by John K. Ryan, because it reads as smoothly as a novel by Jane Austen or Charles Dickens.
 So although you and I (and very possibly others) will be reading individually, there will be a sense of community among us, knowing that we are not alone in our journey.
-If you ever have any questions, then please feel free to ask.
-If you click on the “Contact Information” link that is on the main page of this website, then you will find out how to reach me.

 But let me explain this book in just a bit more detail.
-It is broken down into five sections, and in the first section he actually does a "preparation for consecration" that is followed by a "consecration prayer," not unlike the one according to St. Louis de Montfort.
-However, St. Francis approaches things from a very different perspective, one that perfectly complements the consecration according to St. Louis.
+It is broken down into five sections, and in the first section he actually does a preparation for consecration that is followed by a consecration prayer, not unlike the one according to St. Louis de Montfort.
+However, St. Francis approaches things from a rather unique perspective, one that perfectly complements the consecration according to Fr. de Montfort.

 But you might ask, "Why is it so important to do one or more of these three things?"
 Well, it's important because as soon as we stop paddling our spiritual boat upstream towards Heaven, our boat will have a tendency to get caught in the strong current of the world and begin to drift back downwards, in the opposite direction.
 This can happen so subtly, so imperceptibly.
 As St. Peter himself points out, our opponent the devil "... is prowling around like a roaring lion looking for [someone] to devour" (1 Peter 5:8).
 Let's remember that Consecration Day is our commencement -- our beginning -- not our end.

-But you may have yet another question: "Why do I need to keep rereading these books over and over again?"
-This too is an excellent question.
+But you may have yet another question: "Why do I need to keep rereading these books over and over again?
+Wouldn’t that get boring?"
+These too are excellent questions.
 The reason is this: as human beings, we oftentimes need repetition.
-For example, I have read St. Francis' de Sales' book many times, and yet every single time that I have reread it, I pause at different times and think to myself, This is so true!
+For example, I have read St. Francis' de Sales' book every year since 2007, and yet every single time that I have reread it, I pause at different times and think to myself, This is so true!
 I totally forgot about that!
 Like good navigators, occasionally we may find that we need to make course corrections to our spiritual lives, so that we don't get off track.

 While we are in this world, we often live in the Dark Night of the Cross and the Dark Night of Unknowing.
 But, without a doubt, good St. Francis de Sales, along with Our Lady and St. Faustina, will wisely and prudently lead us closer to Jesus.
-They will gently lead us by the hand, so that we can continue to experience Divine Mercy in the Dark Night.
+They will gently lead us by the hand, so that we can continue to experience Divine Mercy in our lives.

 I love you all dearly as my brothers and sisters in Christ.
 May Our Lord help you all to discover the wonderful mission that He has in His plans for you!
 Truly, we all have a mission from Him.
 Now I don't know if it's a small mission or a big mission, but what I do know is this: it's something absolutely and wonderfully fulfilling.
 It's something that will make you happy, and it's something that will make others happy.
 If you've already discovered your mission, may He bless it superabundantly and help you to find even greater fulfillment and happiness, as He surges through you, and makes the world a better place.
 Please always remember the words of St. Catherine of Siena.
 She once very famously said, "Be who you were born to be, and you will set the world on fire."